Tommy Organ: Musical Career and Collaborations

 Tommy participated in Michael Jackson Tribute shows all over the world, in addition to performing as lead guitarist in The Jacksons’ "Unity Tour" from 2012 to 2013.

 Later in 2009 Tommy Organ collaborated as lead guitarist in the George Lopez Tonight late night television show house band, The Ese Vatos, (headed by "This Is It" musical director Michael Bearden) for two years.

-Currently, Tommy is recording and editing his debut solo music compilation "Tommy O", expected to be released at the end of 2016 by "Bentley Records".
-The first single of this album is called "I want you" and was released on August 26, 2016.
+In 2016 Tommy began recording and editing his debut solo music compilation "Tommy O" which was released at the end of 2016 by "Bentley Records".
+The first single of this album is called "I Want You" and was released on August 26, 2016.

+Currently, Tommy is writing, producing and recording music with an array of musical artists on his own record label, Artistic Records, a subsidiary of the parent company, Artistic Sources, LLC.
+Tommy devotes hours for a charity organization close to his heart: Artistic Resources founded by Tommy and his wife, Laura.
+He can also be seen on tour with The Jacksons and Michael in concerts worldwide.